mstksg/inCode/copy/entries/typed-sm-lc-1.md

 more critical than ever, in the age of agentic coding and LLM.
 I've been using LLMs in my daily coding for many months now at this point, and one common pattern I've noticed: when I start with a design with very clear, very strict types, LLMs excel.
-They make much less errors and receive more immediate feedback in their functionality and progress, and don't have to sprinkle their code with hundreds of defensive guardrails (`x != null`).
+They make much fewer errors and receive more immediate feedback in their functionality and progress, and don't have to sprinkle their code with hundreds of defensive guardrails (`x != null`).

-Once I can express what I want in the language of extreme "invalid states un-represenable" types, LLM agents no longer feel like agents of chaotic spaghetti extruding unmaintainable code.
+Once I can express what I want in the language of extreme "invalid states unrepresentable" types, LLM agents no longer feel like agents of chaotic spaghetti extruding unmaintainable code.
 Instead, it feels like...seeding a crystal and watching it grow into a beautiful, shimmering lattice.
 It feels like the language they yearn to speak.

 It's been a true joy.
-Because humans might have problems writing and using this code, but LLMs definitely don't!
-Since at least 2026.
+Because humans might have problems writing and using this code, but LLMs definitely don't, if properly scaffolded!
+Since early 2026, at least, for me.
 We'll explore a bit more about this once we have more to work with in Part 2.

 Special Thanks
 --------------